-Each leader will be assigned to 8 or 9 freshman sessions during the summer program.
-Each leader will work with 4 other leaders and, as a team, will be responsible for approximately 175-200 students per session.
+Each leader will be assigned to 16 or 17 freshman sessions during the summer program.
+Each leader will work with as a team of 10 leaders and will be responsible for approximately 175-200 students per session.

 Advance preparation for each group includes team planning meetings, stuffing folders, making door tags, establishing meeting agendas, assembling registration materials, setting up meeting rooms, residence hall preparation, etc.

-Major job responsibilities include facilitating early arrivals, program check-in, informational meetings, a walking tour, planned social activities, evening supervision, registration, etc. Leaders are expected to actively engage with students and provide overall support to make each program a success in accordance with the ONSP goals and mission.
+Major job responsibilities include program check-in, informational meetings, a walking tour, planned social activities, evening supervision, registration, etc. Leaders are expected to actively engage with students and provide overall support to make each program a success in accordance with the ONSP goals and mission.

 Orientation Leaders also facilitate a small group discussion focused on living and learning at U-M, academic and involvement questions and concerns, student health and safety, academic resources, decision-making strategies, and transitioning to U-M.

 Conditions of Employment

 Qualifications: Leaders must be undergraduate students at the University of Michigan and are required to have been enrolled during the fall and winter terms prior to their employment, having been in good academic and judicial standing for both terms.
 OLs should be able to assume leadership roles and complete all assigned tasks.
 Positive representation of the University of Michigan is required.
 Commitment to serving students, parents, and University staff, including diverse populations, and a customer service philosophy are necessary.
 Previous experience in a team or community living environment is helpful, but not required.